A characterisation of the continuum Gaussian free field in $d \geq 2$ dimensions: Introduction

-\item \textbf{Domain Markov property} Suppose that $a+r\D \subseteq \D$.
-Then we can write where the two summands are independent, $h^{a+r\B}$ is equal in law to $h^{a+r\D}$, and $\varphi_\D^{a+r\D}$ is a stochastic process that a.s.\ corresponds to integrating against a harmonic function when restricted to $a+r\D$.
+We then say that $h$ satisfies the Domain Markov property if the following holds: \begin{itemize} \item Suppose that $a+r\D \subseteq \D$.
+Then we can write where the two summands are independent, $\varphi_\D^{a+r\D}$ is a stochastic process that a.s.\ corresponds to integrating against a harmonic function when restricted to $a+r\D$ and $h_\B^{a+r\B}$ is equal in law to a translated and scaled copy $h^{a+r\D}$. \end{itemize} \end{definition}